Program music: 19th century

 Program music particularly flourished in the Romantic era.
-As it can invoke in the listener a specific experience other than sitting in front of a musician or musicians, it is related to the purely Romantic idea of the Gesamtkunstwerk describing Wagner's Operas as a fusion of many arts (set design, choreography, poetry and so on), although it relies solely on musical aspects to illustrate a multi-faceted artistic concept such as a poem or a painting.
-Composers believed that the dynamics of sound that were newly possible in the Romantic orchestra of the era allowed them to focus on emotions and other intangible aspects of life much more than during the Baroque or Classical eras.

 Ludwig van Beethoven felt a certain reluctance in writing program music, and said of his 1808 Symphony No. 6 (Pastoral) that the "whole work can be perceived without description – it is more an expression of feelings rather than tone-painting"..
-Yet the work clearly contains depictions of bird calls, a babbling brook, a storm, and so on.
+Yet the work clearly contains depictions of bird calls, a flowing brook, a storm, and so on.
 Beethoven later returned to program music with his Piano Sonata Op.
-81a, Les Adieux, which depicts the departure and return of his close friend the Archduke Rudolf.
+81a, Les Adieux, which depicts the departure and return of his friend and patron the Archduke Rudolf.

-Hector Berlioz's Symphonie fantastique was a musical narration of a hyperbolically emotional love story, the main subject being an actress with whom he was in love at the time.
-Franz Liszt did provide explicit programs for many of his piano pieces and he was also the inventor of the term symphonic poem.
+Hector Berlioz's Symphonie fantastique was a musical narration of a hyperbolically emotional love story, whose real-life basis was the composer's intense passion for the actress Harriet Smithson.
+Franz Liszt provided explicit programs for many of his piano pieces and he was also the inventor of the term symphonic poem.
 In 1874, Modest Mussorgsky composed for piano a series of pieces describing seeing a gallery of ten of his friend's paintings and drawings in his Pictures at an Exhibition, later orchestrated by many composers including Maurice Ravel.
 The French composer Camille Saint-Saëns wrote many short pieces of program music which he called Tone Poems.
 His most famous are probably the Danse Macabre and several movements from the Carnival of the Animals.
 The composer Paul Dukas is perhaps best known for his tone poem The Sorcerer's Apprentice, based on a tale from Goethe.